Model Inversion meets Cryptographic Fuzzy Extractors: Related Work

 Similarly, fuzzy hashes, or locality-sensitive hashes~\cite{1999:locality-sensitive-hash, 2014:locality-preserve-hash} aim to find linear projections that preserve local information.
-For example, Apple's NeuralHash trains a CNN model to learn such mappings for security applications, but it remains vulnerable to adversarial attacks that force hash collisions~\cite{2021:neural-hash, 2022:neural-hash-attack}.
-Furthermore, CNN models in general are particularly susceptible to model inversion attacks~\cite{2022:cnn-recontruction-attack}.
+For example, Apple's NeuralHash trains a CNN model to learn such mappings for security applications, but it remains vulnerable to adversarial attacks that force hash collisions~\cite{2021:neural-hash, 2022:neural-hash-attack,2026:break-neuralhash-faces}.
+In general, CNN models are particularly susceptible to model inversion attacks~\cite{2022:cnn-recontruction-attack}.

-{Other \fuzzyextractor schemes have been proposed, such as the LWE-FE~\cite{2020:lwe-fe}.
-While being similar to our \prothash, it has a different decoder construction that targets the ($\ell_0$ norm) Hamming distance.
-Moreover, it assumes the input distribution to be uniform over a small interval or LWE-admissible, which is an extremely strong assumption for real face distributions.
-To our knowledge, no prior work gives a secure FE construction for $\ell_2$ distances under assumptions that even approximately models real-world distributions and yet shows reasonable accuracy in practical setups.}
+{A complementary approach that builds upon code-offset \fe schemes is to train an additional expander layer to ensure the embeddings align better with the Voronoi cell regions, as in~\cite{jana2022neuralfe} for fingerprint-based authentication.
+Our \prothash requires no additional training, while remaining compatible with such distribution fine-tuning approaches.}

-\paragraph{\bf Other Threat Models.} Our \prothash security definition under full-leakage threat model is not to be confused with post-compromise security.
+\paragraph{Other Threat Models.} Our desired security definition under the full-leakage threat model is not to be confused with post-compromise security.
 The latter addresses the issue of secure encryption of future messages after key leakage, whereas~\Cref{prop:approx-non-inv} addresses the issue of information leakage about past messages after key leakage~\cite{2016:post-compromise}.

 \Cref{prop:approx-non-inv} is also different from forward secrecy, a property of key-exchange protocols ensuring that compromising a long-term key does not reveal past session keys~\cite{2019:forward-secrecy}.
-The fundamental idea that a compromise should not lead to decrypting past messages is similar to \prothash, but our setting is different from a key-exchange protocol.
+The fundamental idea that a compromise should not lead to decrypting past messages is similar, but our setting is different from a key-exchange protocol.
 We additionally assume past encrypted messages, which in our context are protected embeddings, can be compromised.

 Honey encryption (HE) addresses a different threat model from ours~\cite{2014:honey-enc}.
 It allows for encryption of passwords with low entropy keys such that decryption with incorrect keys yields honey messages---messages that occur as likely as the original message but are hard to guess {\em without a database breach}~\cite{2014:honey-enc, 2024:bernoulli-honeywords}.
 We consider the event of full database breach.
 HE makes it difficult for the adversary to distinguish correct from incorrect decryption, thwarting offline message recovery attacks.
 It can aid in breach detection by alerting when an adversary unknowingly queries the database with the honeyword.
 Moreover, password encryption schemes generally do not require locality-sensitivity.